 Thank you for becoming a member of the Cosmic Fire community!

-We are committed to creating a safe, creative common space with you.
-By participating in the Cosmic Fire forum, Moonistry, Space Time, Trauma Recovery Circle, or any other community circle or space here, you agree to abide by the following guidelines.
+We are committed to creating a sacred, creative common space with you.
+By participating in the Cosmic Fire forum, circles, classes, or any other community space here, you agree to abide by the following guidelines.
 Please review them and let us know if you have any questions.

 Code of Conduct

-These guidelines apply to all Cosmic Fire members across all membership/donation levels.
+These guidelines apply to all Cosmic Fire members across all membership levels.

 1. Membership in Cosmic Fire is a privilege.
 The site administrators reserve the right to cancel anyone's membership at any time.
 We are only likely to take this step if we believe your presence is not / is no longer a vibrational match for the community.
 That being said, any toxic or harmful behavior – including but not limited to personal attacks, hate speech, libel, slander, illegal or malicious behavior – will constitute grounds for eviction from the community spaces.

-If you believe a member is acting in a dangerous or hurtful fashion or is creating an unsafe atmosphere, please reach out to the forum moderator and/or lead facilitators immediately.
+If you believe a member is acting in a dangerous or hurtful fashion or is creating an unhealthy atmosphere, please reach out to the forum moderator and/or lead facilitators immediately.

 "The first rule of the Forum is, you do not talk about the Forum!"

-In order to unlock the massive power of our group intention, it's really important that each of us feels safe to reveal our own souls on the forum and on any group calls.
+In order to unlock the massive power of our group intention, it's really important that each of us feels confident in the confidential nature of the space to reveal our own souls on the forum and on any group calls.